 China also came in top in luxury spending growth globally, with 26% growth from 2017 to 2018.
 The global luxury market is forecasted to grow at an annual rate of 3 to 5% until 2025, with Chinese consumers contributing to 46% of global luxury spending.

 For several years now, the global spotlight has been on Chinese luxury consumers, and for good reason.
 Between 2015 and 2018, Chinese consumers’ local spending contributed twice as much growth in absolute value as their spending abroad.

 With double digit domestic growth as the norm until recently, luxury goods companies have jumped at the opportunity to expand in China, attracting the Chinese market with glitzy stores and prominent logos.
-Now, with domestic growth rates falling to single digits due to a slowing economy, Chinese government efforts to mitigate ostentatious displays of wealth, and increased purchases of luxury abroad, global luxury goods companies need to make adjustments to their existing business models to meet the needs of the evolving Chinese market.
+Now, with domestic growth rates falling to single digits due to the pandemic, Chinese government efforts to mitigate ostentatious displays of wealth, and increased purchases of luxury abroad, global luxury goods companies need to make adjustments to their existing business models to meet the needs of the evolving Chinese market.
 This requires different strategies for luxury brands in China.

 In the next three to five years, Chinese consumers between the ages of 25 and 30 will be the prevailing group in luxury consumption.
 This demographic of China’s new middle class is termed as Generation 2.